scala/make-release-notes/hand-written.md

 #### Parameter names available at runtime

-With [JEP-118](http://openjdk.java.net/jeps/118), parameter names can be stored in class files and be queried at runtime using reflection.
+With [JEP-118](http://openjdk.java.net/jeps/118), parameter names can be stored in class files and be queried at runtime using Java reflection.
 A quick REPL session shows this in action:

 ```
 scala> case class Person(name: String, age: Int)